BenKuhnhaeuser/RattanID/README.md

 | Step | Description
 | --- | ---
 | 1.
-Sampling | Labelling, quick drying to avoid mould formation
+Sampling | Sample collection, labelling and drying
 | 2.
 DNA extraction | Isolating genetic information from the sample
 | 3.
 DNA sequencing | Digitising genetic information to make it accessible for bioinformatic analysis
 | 4.
-Identification | Species identification by comparison to a reference database
+Identification | Species identification by comparison of its genetic information to a reference database

 **Steps 1 to 3 (Sampling, DNA extraction and Sequencing)** are covered in the laboratory protocol provided [here](https://doi.org/10.5281/zenodo.7733000). **Step 4 (Identification)** requires downloading the reference datasets deposited [here](https://doi.org/10.5281/zenodo.7733000).
 The bioinformatic process of identification is covered in detail on this webpage:
 - Skmer pipeline: [Method overview](Skmer_Pipeline)